Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

 In this example, the `SETTING_FILE_SIZE_LIMIT` setting will display its value in MB or GB for better readability.

-Sure!
-Here's a new section added to the documentation about simulating multiple config files:

 ## Simulating Multiple Config Files